google/EarlGrey/CONTRIBUTING.md

 ### Don'ts

 * Any vaguely worded issue will be immediately closed.
-If there is inactivity on an issue for an extended period of time, it will also be closed.
+* If there is inactivity on an issue for an extended period of time, it will be closed.

 ## The small print
 Contributions made by corporations are covered by a different agreement than